 Nettles are perennials that can grow to a height of seven feet in the summer before dying down to the ground in winter.
 They have rhizomes and runners that spread widely over the ground.
 The leaves on the wiry stems can grow to six inches in length and have serrated margins.
 The small green or brown flowers grow in dense clusters known as inflorescences.
 The concentration of trichomes depends on the particular subspecies.

 In modern herbal medicine, the unique benefits of nettle root are used to support prostate health.
-Other nettle root benefits also including helping to maintain joint functions and manage seasonal conditions.
+Other nettle root benefits also include helping to maintain joint functions and manage seasonal conditions.

 Stinging Nettle Root extract may reduce the symptoms of seasonal conditions such as itching and sneezing.